dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 timeline.
 No PRNG is involved.
 The global `animation` memo is touched the first time the renderer meets a node that carries `animations`, regardless of whether anything plays, so it is always part of `resolvedOptions` for an animated style.
-`animationSpeed` and the per-name factors are only touched once a track is actually rendered.
+`animationSpeed`, `animationDelay`, and the per-name factors and offsets are only touched once a track is actually rendered.

 ### Wrappers